Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Proofs

-For the subexponential case, the proof is similar.
+Under Assumption 1.2 the proof is similar.
 Take $V(x) = e^{s|x|^\beta}$, and divide $\X$ up into the same regions.
-Outside of $(x-x^{\gamma/2},x+x^{\gamma/2}]$ the same arguments show that the integral can be made arbitrarily small.
-On this set, note that in the tails.
+Outside of $(x-cx^{\gamma/2},x+cx^{\gamma/2}]$ the same arguments show that the integral can be made arbitrarily small.
+On this set, note that in the tails